Delhi rains: Highest rainfall in 18 yrs; IMD issues orange alert, streets waterlogged. See pics

 IMD issues 'orange alert'

 Issuing an 'orange alert' for Delhi, the weather department predicted moderate to heavy downpour and thundershowers with the gusty wind over the national capital and NCR between 7 am and 10 am on Saturday.
-An orange alert means very heavy rains from 6 cm to 20 cm of rains and is issued as a warning for extremely bad weather.
+An orange alert means very heavy rainfall from 6 cm to 20 cm of rains and is issued as a warning for extremely bad weather.

 The IMD has four colour-coded warnings based on the intensity of an extreme weather event and issues them in the ascending order of green, yellow, orange and red.